 I then move on to making the buttermilk dressing.
 The dressing calls for a shallot and garlic.
 Make sure to chop both up very fine.
 I use a nice long knife to chop it super fine.

 Because I don’t want the calories, I make my own buttermilk with a 1/2 a cup of almond milk and a few squeezes of lemon and a pinch of cream of tartar.
 See the recipe here.
-Use reduced fat olive oil mayonnaise, which has half the calories.
+Use reduced fat olive oil mayo, which has half the calories.
 Fresh thyme gives this dressing a little pop.
-When finished, put it in the refrigerator to chill.
+When finished, put it in the refrigerator to chill, but make sure you lick the spoon because this is so good!

 Cut the red onion in 1/2 inch slices to prepare it to be grilled.
 I use a large red onion even though the recipe calls for a small one.
 Strip the corn and put salt and pepper on it.